 We farm organically because it is possible.
 We are convinced that chemicals should not be used to produce food.
-We are not convinced that simply fermenting grapes magically removes chemical residues.
-In fact, we beleive that fermentation and digestion are metabolic processes that can alter the toxicity of chemicals, in ways which are poorly understood.
+We are not convinced that simply fermenting grapes or processing food magically removes chemical residues.
+In fact, we believe that fermentation and digestion are metabolic processes that can alter the toxicity of chemicals, in ways which are poorly understood.

 1. “Feed the soil, not the plant”.
 The foundation is the soil’s organic matter, humus and biological activity.
 Grazing animals transform pasture into manure, to return to the soil and become humus – essential for good soil structure and plant health.
 Plants need water for photosynthesis and respiration, but when water soluble chemical fertilisers are used the plant is forced to take up the fertilisers dissolved in the water, resulting in vigorous but soft, sappy growth, susceptible to pests and disease.
 However, when humus and the soil ecosystem are well developed organically, the vine can drink clean water, or it can absorb nutrients, as required.
 Deep rooted, organic vines and trees are lean but healthy and balanced, expressing the typical characters of the season, region and variety.